Some general FAQs that people ask before installing the Check Your Change Android app and some other questions relating

 There is an option to ‘upgrade to premium’ which when purchased reveals current market values for all the coins in both used and as-new condition.

-The app includes all of the current mainland UK coins that are can potentially be found in circulation, including quite a few coins that were only sold in BU sets, proof sets or single coin BU packages.
+The app includes all of the current mainland UK coins that are can potentially be found in circulation as well as older demonetised decimal coins.
+It also includes the vast majority of coins that were only sold in BU sets, proof sets or single coin BU packages.

 Full list of circulation coins currently covered in the app:

 One Penny coins, 1971 – date